omphteliba/ff_gpt_tools/README.md

 **To Do:**

-- At the moment the AI generated meta description are saved in the task table.
-I changed it from directly writing the result from OpenAI to the article, because there where too many false answers.
-I will implement a review function to check the generated meta descriptions before saving them to the article.
+- Currently, the AI-generated meta descriptions are saved in the task table.
+This change was made to avoid incorrect answers being written directly to the article.
+A review function will be implemented to check the generated meta descriptions before saving them to the article.
-- The generation of the image descriptions isn't working yet.

 **Support:**

-For support or to report issues, please visit https://github.com/omphteliba/ff_gpt_tools/.
+For support or to report issues, please visit [https://github.com/omphteliba/ff_gpt_tools/](https://github.com/omphteliba/ff_gpt_tools/).

 **Contributing:**

 Contributions are welcome!
-Feel free to submit pull requests or open issues on the https://github.com/omphteliba/ff_gpt_tools/.
+Feel free to submit pull requests or open issues on the [https://github.com/omphteliba/ff_gpt_tools/](https://github.com/omphteliba/ff_gpt_tools/).

+🔍 Is there any other feature you would like to add?
+🔭 How would you like to enhance the image description feature in the future?
+🎯 What other aspects of the addon would you like to improve or focus on next?